Fantasyboy24/SAS_Game_Sales_Analysis/README.md

 ## Features

-Query to add their address details together with their names and contact details.
+Query to add their new game details which will be ranked according to their sales.

-Query to modify their address details together with their names and contact details.
+Query to modify their game details which will be ranked according to their sales.

-Query to delete their address details together with their names and contact details.
+Query to delete game details which.

-Query to view all the content in the address book as well as view the popular searches.
+Query to view all the content in the game leaderboard as well as view the popular searches.

 ## The Tables

 Fields

-details

-id (primary key)

-names

-email

-contact

-location

-id(foreign key)

-street name

-house number

-city

-province

-postcode
+Rank

+Name

+Platform

+Year

+Genre

+North American Sales

+Europe Sales

+Japan Sales

+Other Sales

+Global Sales

 search count